tadejsv/dev-container-repo/README.md

 * Create a TensorBoard image and intergrate with Docker compose
 * Write tests
-* Remove pytorch-nightly  when torch hits 1.6.0.
-* Up the CUDA version to 10.2 once TF starts supporting it.
 * Support for opening git repository inside a volume (see VSCode)